Phillies' Bryson Stott: Idle against lefty

-Stott is out of the lineup for Wednesday's game against the Giants, Todd Zolecki of MLB.com reports.
+Stott is out of the lineup for Wednesday's game against the Mets.

-He'll cede second base to Edmundo Sosa while the Giants send southpaw Robbie Ray to the hill Wednesday.
-The lefty-hitting Stott has gone 1-for-16 with five strikeouts versus same-handed pitching so far this season.
+Stott will head to the bench along with fellow left-handed hitter Max Kepler while the Mets send lefty David Peterson to the hill.
+Edmundo Sosa will check in for Stott at second base.

 More News